annmro/wishcards/README.md

 ## Introduction
-The project is based on JavaScript and Bootstrap and the MongoDB database.
+The project is based on JavaScript (next refactoring to TypeScript) and Bootstrap and the MongoDB database.
 The application allows you to schedule the sending of messages - cards, e.g. birthday greetings, via e-mail.

 ## LIVE
 https://sendwish.azurewebsites.net/